Keeping detailed and accurate accounts is vital when managing properties. Here are our top rental property bookkeeping tips for landlords.

 Reports are a quick reference point to determine how well your business is running.

-Landlord Studio has a selection of reports that you can run in the app and instantly generate.
+Landlord Studio has a selection of accountant approved reports that you can run in the app and instantly generate.
 They can be generated whenever you need them and either downloaded onto your device or shared straight from the app with your accountant.

 A key report to create is your P&L (profit and loss) report.
-Your profits and loss report should include operating earnings or the profit made before income and tax.
+Your profit and loss report should include operating earnings or the profit made before income and tax.
 Operating earnings are not to be confused with net income, which is the sum income after taxes and expenses.

 You can also learn invaluable things, like where you are spending too much money which can help keep your properties in the green.
 Some profits and losses reports include sales volume as well, or the number of total units (in this case, real estate) sold during a particular time period.